Starting a limited company is often a sensible choice for self-employed workers, but it can present you with a lot of things to get your head around.

 Paying yourself in dividends

-If your company makes a profit, which it hopefully will, then you have two options for what you can do with it.
-You can either reinvest it into the company or take it out and pay the shareholders.
-This payment is called the dividend payment.
+If your company makes a profit, which it hopefully will, then you have two options available to you.
+You can either reinvest it into the company or take it out and pay shareholders by issuing a dividend.

 The term “shareholder” simply refers to the owner(s) of the company.
-So, if you own and manage your limited company, you can pay yourself via a dividend.
-This can be a particularly tax efficient method of self-payment.
+So, if you own and manage your limited company, you can pay yourself a dividend.
+This can be a tax-efficient way to take money out of your company.